oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Transcribing claims

-The authorization server MAY leverage claims from the present authorization grant for claim population of the access token.
+The authorization server performing the asseration flow MAY leverage claims from the presented authorization grant for claim population of the access token.
 The populated claims SHOULD be namespaced or validated to prevent the injection of invalid claims.

 The specifics (such as the format) of returned access token is not part of this specification.